Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/README.md

 sudo nano kube-flannel.yml
 ```

-You need to edit the kube-flannel-ds-amd64 DaemonSet, adding the cli option - --iface=ens18 under the kube-flannel container spec.
+You need to edit the kube-flannel-ds-amd64 DaemonSet, adding the cli option - --iface=<your-interface> under the kube-flannel container spec.

 ```bash